rodneyshupe/Cookbook/Recipes/Barbecue/Sauces/KoreanBarbecueSauce.rst

 Directions
 ----------

-1. Place the water, Sprite, sugars, and soy sauce in a heavy saucepan and bring to a boil over high heat.
-Boil until the sugars are dissolved, 3 minutes, whisking well.
-Remove the pan from the heat and let cool slightly, then whisk in the sesame oil, gochujang, and rice vinegar, if using.
-Transfer the sauce to clean jars.
-Covered and kept refrigerated, the sauce will keep for at least 1 month.
+1. Combine the water, Sprite, sugars, and soy sauce in a heavy saucepan and bring to a boil over high heat, whisking well.
+Boil until the sugars dissolve, 3 minutes.
+Pull off the heat and let cool slightly, then whisk in the sesame oil, gochujang, and rice vinegar, if using.
+Transfer to clean jars.
+Covered and refrigerated, it keeps at least 1 month.